 Clarified intentions motivate, and jargon makes people think you’re hiding something.

-Don’t just do a community survey.
+Don’t just lean on the community survey.

 Finally, don’t stop at the surveys.
 With the risk of response bias, the limited response rate of surveys, etc., you should only use them as a smaller part of a larger study.

 Leverage social listening and sentiment analysis to see what’s said on social media.
 Evaluate review sites or start an ambassador program among your local businesses.
 These approaches will give you more unbiased truth than any survey ever will.

 Surveys are great for getting volume but are only effective at painting the entire picture if used in conjunction with secondary research.

 Market research is complicated, and your opportunities to conduct a community survey are incredibly infrequent.
 Using these tips in combination with an experienced agency will give you the direction you’re looking for from an audience that’s not frustrated by the ask.